 I Opt is a leadership assessment tool used in professional development that will help you understand how you gather, process and act on the information that is all around you.
 This shapes your leadership style.
 To effectively lead others, it is helpful to understand the strengths and vulnerabilities of your own approach.

-Prior to the workshop, participants will complete a short (less than ten minutes) online survey.
+Prior to the workshop, participants will complete a short online survey (less than ten minutes).
 The results of this survey will be used to generate a personalized report that each participant will receive at the workshop.
 These Advanced Leadership Reports identify information processing preferences, providing insights into issues that people bring with them everywhere they go.
 Tom Morgan, a certified I Opt interpreter, will explain the I Opt theory and help you get the most out of your individual report.
-Morgan is the executive director of the Augsburg Center for Faith and Learning and professor of business and leadership studies at Augsburg College
+Morgan is a professor of business and leadership studies at Augsburg College.